 Bacon and maple were made to be together.
 Just a few notes on this variation to make sure it goes smoothly for you.

 1) Use real maple syrup.
 If in doubt, look at the ingredients.
 It should only have one: maple syrup.
 If it has corn syrup or high fructose corn syrup, then try again.
 The problem with these is that they will cook differently on the bacon and it’ll be very sugary.
 Not ideal.

 2) Don’t add the maple syrup at the beginning.
 It’ll burn by the time the bacon is done.
 Instead, half cook the bacon and then when you take the bacon out to flip, add a small drizzle of syrup to each strip.

 It doesn’t take much to get the job done.

 After baking for 10 more minutes, the syrup will mostly evaporate leaving just a light maple flavor on the bacon.

-It’s super delicious and really very easy once you master the basic technique.
+It’s super delicious and really very easy once you master the best way to cook bacon technique.